NTSAKO-MILEN/FNB-App-Academy/JOURNAL/WEEK 1.md

 ✅ I saved the file correctly as .html and refreshed the browser to see changes live.

-#### ✅ Completion Checklist
+#### Completion Checklist ✅

- Created a new HTML file or edited index.html
+- ✅ Created a new HTML file or edited `index.html`

- Added six heading tags from <h1> to <h6>
+- ✅ Added six heading tags from `<h1>` to `<h6>`

- Saved the file with the correct .html extension
+- ✅ Saved the file with the correct `.html` extension

- Viewed the result in a browser
+- ✅ Viewed the result in a browser

- 💬 Final Thoughts
+💬 **Final Thoughts**

 Seeing how heading tags automatically style text based on their importance showed me that HTML is doing more than just displaying words — it’s organizing and communicating structure to browsers, readers, and search engines.

 This lesson taught me that even the smallest tag has a big role to play in building quality web pages.

-“Structure isn’t just visual — it’s how a web page speaks to the world.” — Ntsako-M Mabunda
+> “Structure isn’t just visual — it’s how a web page speaks to the world.” — Ntsako-M Mabunda

- Reflected on the importance of proper document structure
+✅ Reflected on the importance of proper document structure